 Being a savvy buyer is about asking the right questions and finding credible answers before you sign a contract.
 Here are some tips for choosing a software as a service (SaaS) vendor who can help you make a smart choice and achieve success with their software on campus.

 1. Take a pass on the product pitch.

-Any software vendor rep can persuasively detail the capabilities of their system, but that’s putting the proverbial cart ahead of the horse.
+Any higher ed SaaS vendor can persuasively detail the capabilities of their system, but that’s putting the proverbial cart ahead of the horse.
 Look for a vendor whose rep cares more about your pain points and desired outcomes than pitching their product.

 2. Favor a proven track record.

 A startup software company may have vision and funding.
 They may even know higher education.
-But great ideas are a dime a dozen.
+However, great ideas are a dime a dozen.
 Would those ideas resolve your current pain points?
-And can the vendor translate ideas into successful solutions?
+Can the vendor translate ideas into successful solutions?
 Experience comes from years of understanding the needs of institutions like yours — plus the day-to-day work of building software and supporting users.